 Sick Leave is subject to the approval of the City Manager or direct supervisor.

-An employee who is unable to report to work for his/her scheduled shift shall either call or have someone call the City Manager or his or her direct supervisor proceeding the time he/she is scheduled to report to work to explain the absence.
+An Employee who is unable to report to work for their scheduled shift shall either call or have someone call the City Manager or their direct supervisor proceeding the time they are scheduled to report to work to explain the absence.

 Employees requesting to use Vacation Leave for sick time may be requested to submit a signed verification of the need for absence due to illness/injury or the need to care for an immediate family member.
 The verification must be provided that leave for injury or illness was required.
-Such requests are subject to approval by the City Manager.
+Such requests are subject to approval by the City Manager or designee.

-Executive Leave
+Executive Leave- For Exempt Employees Only

-Employees receive up to eighty (80) hours of Executive Leave (Administrative Leave) per year starting the first full month of employment with the City.
-All employees afforded Executive Leave are listed on page 1 of this Compensation Plan.
+Exempt Employees receive up to eighty (80) hours of Executive Leave (Administrative Leave) per year starting the first full month of employment with the City.
+All Employees afforded Executive Leave are listed on page 2, Article 1, A-E of this Compensation Plan.
+F does not qualify.

 Executive Leave can be used in hourly increments.